cardano-foundation/developer-portal/docs/cardano-integration/installing-cardano-node.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this guide, we will show you how to compile and install the `cardano-node` and `cardano-cli` into your operating system of choice, straight from the source-code.
+In this guide, we will show you how to compile and install the `cardano-node` and `cardano-cli` into your operating system of choice, directly from the source-code.

 :::note
 If you want to avoid compiling the binaries yourself, the **latest** version of the `cardano-node` and `cardano-cli` may be downloaded from the [cardano-node GitHub Releases](https://github.com/input-output-hk/cardano-node/releases) page.